michael-s-downs/Langchain-DocTalks/README.md

 # Langchain-DocTalks
-All Samples of the pattern:  Ingest a source (typically web documentation links) and output a local vector-store, then expose a chat window via Streamlit for RAG (Retrieval Augmented Generation) queries to LLM provider
+A repo for example scripts that talk to documentation of any kind of the pattern:  Ingest the source (typically public web documentation or PDFs), output a local vector-store, then expose a chat window for "QA" using Streamlit UI for RAG (Retrieval Augmented Generation) queries against your configured LLM provider